Skip to content ↓

 Psychology can be defined as the scientific study of behaviour and experience.
 It includes consideration of both humans and animals and of normal and abnormal behaviour.
 Psychology will help you to understand yourself and others in many ways.
 It will allow you to challenge the stereotypes and “quick fix” answers often provided by the media to questions relating to mental health and the effect of violent videos on children’s behaviour.
 Psychology deals with scientific research.
 This includes studying theories and considering the relevance of research studies.
 You will also study research methods, investigation design, data analysis and data presentation.
 You will develop an understanding of potential ethical issues in Psychology and ways in which Psychologists deal with these issues.

-Topics Studied in this Course:
+Topics studied in this course:

-- Research Methods and Statistics in Psychology.
+• Research Methods and Statistics in Psychology.

-- Explaining and Treating OCD, Depression and Phobias.
+• Clinical Psychology: Explaining and Treating OCD, Depression and Phobias.

-- Approaches, Issues and Debates in Psychology.
+• Issues and Debates in Psychology.

-- Schizophrenia: Biological and psychological treatments.
+• Schizophrenia: Symptoms.
+Diagnosis.
+Biological and psychological explanations and treatments.

-Coursework and Assessment:
+Coursework and assessment:

 There is no coursework element to A level Psychology.